 This document is part of a larger collection of documents on online instruction from the Center for Teaching, Learning and Mentoring's Instructional Resources KnowledgeBase.
 See more online instruction documents from that collection.

 Instructional materials are the content or information conveyed within a course.
 These include the lectures, readings, textbooks, multimedia components, and other resources in a course.
 These materials can be used in both face-to-face and online classrooms; however, some must be modified or redesigned to be effective for the online environment.
-The best instructional materials are aligned with all other elements of the course, including the learning objectives, assessments, and activities.
+The best instructional materials align with all other course elements, including the learning objectives, assessments, and activities.

 Why is it important?

 Therefore, such materials must be carefully planned, selected, organized, refined, and used in a course for maximum effect.
-The planning and selection of instructional materials should take into consideration both the breadth and depth of content so that student learning is optimized.
+The planning and selection of instructional materials should consider both the breadth and depth of content to optimize student learning.